Who makes a successful franchise owner?

-The second group is made up of sophisticated, savvy investors.
+The second group is made up of sophisticated, savvy investors or empire builders.
 They love pets — and they also love highly profitable, scalable models that are unique in the marketplace.
 They look to scale quickly by opening multiple Camps.

-Whichever group you’re in, “it’s a good time to get on board with us because we have proven ourselves in over 100 locations,” said Renuka Salinger, Vice President of Development.
+Whichever group you’re in, “it’s a good time to get on board with us because we have proven ourselves in nearly 140 locations,” said Renuka Salinger, Vice President of Development.
 “All the heavy lifting has been done, yet we still have hundreds of opportunities across the U.S. and Canada.”

 Some 25% of our franchise owners run multiple locations, relying on a manager model for day-to-day operations.